mthiebaux/JSNtemplate/README.md

 A POST request adds the option to pass arbitrary JSON contents to the server in the request body, without requiring these parameters to be exposed in the URL.
 This is the method used to implement the RPC call.

+## *Process*

+Experimental app.
+Implementing an interactive server console, push notifications, and client to client exchange.

 ## Installation

 Clone the repo: